See all chapters of A Guide to Solvency II.

 - The only underwriting risks connected to the portfolio of (re)insurance obligations are longevity risk, expense risk, revision risk and mortality risk.

-- The (re)insurance obligations of an (re)insurance contract must not be split into different parts when composing the portfolio of (re)insurance obligations.
+- The (re)insurance obligations of a (re)insurance contract must not be split into different parts when composing the portfolio of (re)insurance obligations.

 PRA Approach

-In SS7/18, the PRA sets its expectations in relation to the liability eligibility conditions in Article 77b and takes a view in respect of the following (amongst other things):
+In PRA SS7/18, the PRA set out its expectations in relation to the liability eligibility conditions in Article 77b of the Solvency II Directive and takes a view in respect of the following (amongst other things):303

 Must not give rise to future premium payments